GrigorM-debug/GrigorM-debug/README.md

   <p align="left">
 📖 I am currently studying Software Engineering at SoftUni with a passion to become a Back-end Developer.
 <br><br>
-✌️   Enjoy to do programming and sharing knowledge.
+✌️Enjoy to do programming and sharing knowledge.
 <br><br>
 ❤️ Love to writing code and learning new features.
 <br><br>